Tesla’s Stock Registers Two-Day Dip, Despite Second-Quarter Production Milestone

 Tesla shares plummeted 7.2 percent on Tuesday, after a 2.3 percent dip on Monday, despite a positive opening this week.

-While Tesla reached its one-week goal, as Inquisitr reported earlier, it failed to deliver on its quarter aspirations of approximately 51,000 cars.
+While Tesla reached its one-week goal, as the Inquisitr reported earlier, it failed to deliver on its quarter aspirations of approximately 51,000 cars.
 The company rolled out some 10,000 less autos.

 The shortcoming comes under further scrutiny in a Reuters report that Elon Musk had to pull employees from other departments to work on Model 3s.
-Weekend shifts also helped speed up the sedans production, while Model S and X were left on the backburner.
+Weekend shifts also helped speed up the sedans’ production, while Model S and X were left on the backburner.

 Tesla also erected a tented assembly line outside of its main factory – which contributed 20 percent of the Model 3s manufactured last week – to remain on schedule.

-Mid-day Tuesday, Business Insider broke the news that Musk rescinded a “brake-and-roll” test, a crucial safety measure according to industry experts, in the Fremont.
-California plant.
-The publication purportedly reviewed Tesla internal documents that cataloged the suspension before 3 am on June 26.
+Mid-day Tuesday, Business Insider broke the news that Musk rescinded a “brake-and-roll” test, a crucial safety measure according to industry experts, in the Fremont, California, plant.
+The publication purportedly reviewed Tesla internal documents that cataloged the suspension before 3 a.m. on June 26.

-Responding to CNBC, however, Tesla characterized the tests as redundant, further stating:
+Responding to CNBC, however, Tesla characterized the tests as redundant, further stating,

 “Every car we build goes through rigorous quality checks and must meet exacting specifications, including brake tests.
 To be extremely clear, we drive *every* Model 3 on our test track to verify braking, torque, squeal and rattle.
 There are no exceptions.”

-Wall Street Journal reported that some 40 percent of the Model 3s produced April – June have yet to be delivered to customers.
-The paper’s Charley Grant also notes that the after all the hypes of mass producing Model 3s, the line is yet to rake profit.
+Wall Street Journal reported that some 40 percent of the Model 3s produced from April to June have yet to be delivered to customers.
+The paper’s Charley Grant also notes that after all the hype of mass producing Model 3s, the line is yet to rake profit.

 On Monday, Tesla announced 420,000 Model 3 reservations – around 30,000 less than last year – whose delivery dates stretch anywhere between six months to a year and a half.